andy-hanson/crow/readme.md

 so a file `a.crow.stdout` would be an output of `a.crow`.
 The test runner will fail if the output is not exactly as in the file;
 if adding or changing tests, run `make end-to-end-test-overwrite`.

-# Working on the site

-`make watch-site` will automatically build `.html` files when the corresponding `.pug` file changes.

 # Debugging